 A student's final grade for the course is the sum of the separate assignments.
 It is not necessary to pass each assignment separately in order to pass the course.
 The University of Calgary Undergraduate Grading System and Faculty of Social Work Percentage Conversion will be used.
 This grading system overrides the grading system in D2L.
-The rounding up of grades will occur when the earned grade is calculated to be greater than, or equal to a .5, in situations where this will result in an elevation of the submitted Letter Grade (i.e., 84.5 will be rounded up to 85; 89.5 will be rounded up to 90; 94.5 will be rounded up to 95 etc.).
+The rounding up of grades will occur only in relation to the final grade and when the earned grade is calculated to be greater than, or equal to a .5, in situations where this will result in an elevation of the submitted Letter Grade (i.e., 79.5 will be rounded to 80; 84.5 will be rounded to 85; 94.5 will be rounded to 95 etc.).
 The rounding of grades only occurs in relation to the calculation of the final course grade (i.e., overall course grade for both modules) and not to individual assignments.